kylerove/pediatricurologybook/_chapters/08-46_concepts-on-the-oncology-team.md

 ## Evidence to Support the Role of Mdt

 Although the evidence linking MDT approach to enhanced survival has not been clearly established, recent data seem to support the association between it and improved pediatric liver cancer survival in our country.
 Physicians in training have a great opportunity to discuss specific situations at meetings.
-Heath-members communicate and share information, especially between hospital-based specialists and primary care doctors, to improve referral and ongoing care.
+Health-members communicate and share information, especially between hospital-based specialists and primary care doctors, to improve referral and ongoing care.

 Medical oncologists, orthopedic oncologists, pediatric oncologists, head and neck surgeons, diagnostic and interventional radiologists, radiotherapists, pathologists, and nurses are typically the core components of the multidisciplinary cancer team.